 Naenae Community Hub

-The Naenae Community Hub project is taking a short pause while we take the opportunity to look at the bigger picture for community facilities in Naenae, following the Naenae pool closure.
-This work is now underway with urgency.
+The Naenae Community Hub project took a short pause while we looked into the bigger picture for community facilities in Naenae, following the pool closure.

 Our community hubs